Should I File For Chapter 7 Bankruptcy?

 - I need to file for Chapter 7.
 Do you have any tips?

-- What are the disadvantages of filing for chapter 7 bankruptcy?
+- What are the downsides of filing for chapter 7?

 Chapter 7: the court discharges your debt.
 Your bills “vanish.”
 You are no longer responsible for them.
 You get a clean slate and a chance to start over with no debt.

 Chapter 13: the court puts you on a three- to five-year payment plan to repay your debts.
-This can help you try to avoid foreclosure of your home or with debts, such as traffic tickets, that you cannot discharge.
+This can help you try to avoid foreclosure of your home or pay off other debts, such as traffic tickets or legal financial obligations (LFOs), that you cannot discharge.

 The day you file for bankruptcy, the court issues a “stay.”
 This means all collection action, including garnishment, must stop immediately.

-You can discharge most bills, including credit card and medical debt.
+You can discharge most bills, including credit card debt, hospital and medical debt, debt owed to a former landlord, and debt owed due to the repossession of a vehicle.

 You cannot discharge: